 - Treasury Inflation-Protected Securities (TIPS) — TIPS pay interest every six months and are issued for maturities of five, 10 and 30 years.
 The principal is adjusted by changes in the Consumer Price Index, so the value keeps up with inflation.

 One bonus with U.S. Treasury securities is that interest paid on the securities is generally exempt for state income tax purposes.

 You can purchase Treasury securities in denominations as low as $100 at the Treasury's portal, Treasury Direct.

 Final Thoughts: Don't Let Your $10,000 Sit in a Checking Account.

 It's a good idea to keep enough cash in your checking account for a month or two of expenses, and additional cash in high-yield savings accounts for emergencies.
-You can also let it grow with services like Betterment Cash Reserve accounts.
+You can also let it grow with services like Wealthfront's Cash account, which lets you easily invest into your investing account when you're ready.
 But beyond that, you may want to take care to avoid having too much cash.